In the golden state of California, it’s sometimes hard to believe that every garden isn’t blessed with daily, bright, warm sunshine.

 Check out these featured specimens below that may be particularly attractive and inspiring for the shady areas in your project.

 This dramatic, big leaf, shade-lover grows in dry areas and does well in rocky and bushy places too.
-The large leaves and dramatic flower spike offer great contrast to many background or small leaf hedge and screening plants.
+The large leaves and dramatic flower spike offer a great contrast to many backgrounds or small leaf hedges and screening plants.
 It’s also drought tolerant.

 This miniature fuchsia produces a profusion of pink and red mini-flowers with glossy dark green mini-leaves from early spring until early winter.
 It prefers partial shade but it will also grow in more shady areas.
 It can grow to +60” in height in the right location but looks better if it’s trimmed up to be more condensed and less leggy.
 And if you’re looking for a pollinator magnet, Hummingbirds especially love this plant.